shinobi3D/techartist-portfolio-website/content/projects/bulma_proj.md

 ---

 ### History
 A project I started with a coworker but never finished.
+With the recent passing of Toriyama, I feel like I should finish it up.